 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-The cerebellum has the appearance of a separate structure attached to the bottom of the brain, and plays an important role in motor control.
+The cerebellum, which looks like a separate structure attached to the bottom of the brain, plays an important role in motor control.

 Describe the parts of the cerebellum

 The cerebellum can be separated into three lobes: the flocculonodular lobe, anterior lobe, and posterior lobe.

 The medial zone of the anterior and posterior lobes constitutes the spinocerebellum, or paleocerebellum.

 There are about 3.6 times as many neurons in

 Based on surface appearance, three lobes can be distinguished in the